-Step 1 – Identify Your Spending Habits
+Step 1 – Identify Spending Habits

-Step 3 – Track Your Loyalty Points
+Step 3 – Tracking Loyalty Accounts

 Step 4 – Know Your Credit Score and Financial Situation

-Step 5 – Find a Credit Card that is Right for You
+Step 5 – Find the Right Credit Card(s)

 Step 7 – Set a Goal